Discover Kenmare Bay on a Seafari Boat Trip

 A comprehensive commentary given by the captain and guides who have a wealth of information ensures that there is not a dull moment on the cruise.
 The commentary is interspersed with traditional music and song and plenty of humour which enforces the holiday/fun time atmosphere.

-Cruise routes vary constantly depending on tidal levels and weather.
+Seafari cruise boat trips vary constantly depending on tidal levels and weather.
 There are many islands on the bay, interesting channels and passages which constantly alter the surroundings.
 The many different habitats from seaweed covered shorelines to lush forests and interesting rock formations constantly provide interest and photo opportunities.
 The variation in habitats in and around the bay means that you will see a wide variety of fauna and flora.
 You will see birds from the open sea, forest birds and fresh water birds.
 We often see seals, foxes and deer on the one cruise and sometimes dolphins if we are lucky.

 Castles and culture

-The rich historical heritage of Ireland and Kerry means that the area around the Kenmare Bay is more richly endowed with a rich variety of historically important sites, stone monuments and castles than any other part of Europe.
+The rich historical heritage of Ireland and Kerry means that the area around the Kenmare Bay is more richly endowed.
+With a rich variety of historically important sites, stone monuments and castles than any other part of Europe.

 And all around the bay we are surrounded by rural Ireland and its traditions.
-On the islands you will see the remains of pre-famine habitations.
+In the islands you will see the remains of pre-famine habitations.
 On the shore you will see the remains of oyster shells gathered by local fisher-folk up to 5,000 years ago.
 On the mountains you will see fields which were created long ago by the farmers carrying seaweed from the shore so as to fertilise the poor mountain soil.
 You will see the farmers cutting the hay and the potato gardens or lazy-beds which grow especially well alongside the sea.

-Seafari is the only seal-watching ship in Europe to have witnessed the birth of a seal pup during one of our cruises with a full compliment of visitors on board – a truly memorable experience.
-So, we don’t see seals being born every day but we can promise a truly memorable and enjoyable experience for all, that, we can guarantee.
+Seafari is the only seal-watching ship in Europe to have witnessed the birth of a seal pup.
+During one of our cruises with a full compliment of visitors on board – a truly memorable experience.
+So, we don’t see seals being born every day.
+But we can promise a truly memorable and enjoyable experience for all, that, we can guarantee.

 White Tailed Sea Eagles

-Mid-way or after watching the seals we serve the complimentary tea, coffee, cookies and a special “tot” of medicine for anyone that might feel the need for it.
+We serve the complimentary tea, coffee, cookies and a special “tot” of medicine for anyone that might feel the need for it.
 Usually everybody enjoys the medicine and the traditional Irish toast and song that follows.